janpetzold/prince2-foundation-summary/README.md

 - PM manages on day-to-day-basis and usually comes from the customer (preferred by PRINCE2)
 - needs to be proactive, may take roles Project Support, Team Manager and Change Authority
 - stakeholder management: identify and communicate effectively with people that have interest in project outcome
+- defines roles needed for the project (but doesn't assign people to these roles)
 - TM is optional, may be needed for geographical reasons or when the project is big or complex/highly specialized
 - PM may be supported by PMO/project support (administrative tasks, Configuration Management)